 Gated communities, inner city projects, and massive wealth disparity allow white people the privilege of never having to come into any real contact with people of color and those nearer to the base of the socio-economic pyramid.

+White folks, in general, need to turn *outward* and really see what’s outside of themselves and their immediate circles.
+And people of color must turn *inward*, to discover the true value within, then paint the world with it.
+This is how healing happens in any relationship where there is an abuse of power.
+Whether that relationship is parent-child, employer-employee, or whole groups, the resolution isn’t that both parties do exactly the same thing to make ammends.
+Both parties haven’t been giving the same thing and getting the same thing all along, so they have to get and give differently in order to mend.
 This is why the whole idea of “if white people can only write white people, then PoC should only write PoC” simply does not hold water.
 It is DIFFERENT.
 It has been different all along.
 So the change—true, lasting change—has to be each party doing what THEY need to do to make that change happen for real.
 For the privileged, it means sharing privilege.
 For the non-privileged, it means valuing oneself enough to stand up, focus on their own self and say, “I am important.
 I deserve more.
 I will not put up with this any longer.”

 Racism isn’t only an issue in “white” countries like those in Europe and North America—it is a global epidemic.
 And it is wiping out people of color in massive numbers.
 Women and children work in appalling conditions all over the globe, making clothes and playthings for wealthier Europeans and North Americans.
 Third world nations are on their knees in never-ending debt cycles to organizations run by a majority of European nations and the US.
 There is a widespread lack of clean water, adequate housing, access to hospitals and education everywhere outside of the US, Europe, North America, and Australia—though there is certainly some of that lacking within these areas, as well.